ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Reshape_objects_with_Bézier_controls.md

 Note: Generally, bézier node dragging preserves the shape of the curve more accurately.

-4Release the mouse and/or press Enter to finish.
+4. Release the mouse and/or press Enter to finish.
 Again depending on system settings, stitches are generated as soon as the reshape-nodes are moved or after Enter is pressed.

 Tip: Press Spacebar to toggle between corner and curve reshape-nodes.